 The below examples are some of the best websites for roofing companies based on the common elements that top roofing company websites have in common.
 When you’re ready to design your website, you can get some inspiration from these examples, which provide users with excellent content and stand-out, yet easy-to-navigate, design.

-First American Roofing (A Roofing Website We Designed)
+Secured Roofing & Restoration (A Roofing Website Hook Agency Designed)

 North American Roofing has one of the most eye-catching designs for a roofing company and offers plenty of information about the materials it uses, the services it offers, and the expertise of the team on its main page.
 From the same page, you can request a quote, contact the company, and even apply for a job.
 With the helpful navigation links at the top of the page, visitors can find what they’re looking for without digging around.